 Tip #1: Never rely on minimum payments

 Interest charges are one of the main ways that credit card companies make their money.
-So, it’s in their best interest for you to stay in debt as long as possible.
+It’s in their best interest for you to stay in debt for as long as possible.
 That’s more revenue for them!

 Tip #2: Stop charging!